0x90d/videoduplicatefinder/README.md

 # Downloads

-[Daily build](https://github.com/0x90d/videoduplicatefinder/releases/tag/3.0.x) — attachments are automatically rebuilt and replaced on every commit.
+[Daily build](https://github.com/0x90d/videoduplicatefinder/releases/tag/4.0.x) — attachments are automatically rebuilt and replaced on every commit.

+> **Upgrading from 3.x:** your scan database is migrated automatically on first load.
+Cached image hashes are recomputed on the next scan (image processing moved from ImageSharp to FFmpeg); video hashes are unaffected.
+Downgrading back to 3.x after the migration is not recommended.
+The last 3.x build remains available on the [3.0.x release](https://github.com/0x90d/videoduplicatefinder/releases/tag/3.0.x).

 Available packages per platform:
 - `GUI-<platform>` — desktop application